SAP-samples/btp-terraform-mooc-terra1/units/unit_4_4/README.md

 > [!TIP]
 > There is also another meta argument that is worth a look when it comes to creating multiple instances namely the [`count`](https://developer.hashicorp.com/terraform/language/meta-arguments/count).

-Mission accomplished, we added the new adminstrators.
+Mission accomplished, we added the new administrators.

 ## Summary 🪄